How to recover data if Windows does not start

-Now all that is required is to get known-good Windows installation with the drive in question connected.
+Now all that is required is to get a known-good Windows installation with the drive in question connected.

 If you have a spare computer with a matching hard drive interface, which is working fine, connect the hard drive containing unbootable Windows installation